Jassem-Toumi/Mapping-Project/README.md

 (Reading from the command line)
 We had some trouble implementing both a command line and a graphics solution (input field+button) for passing the nodes for the shortest path.

-==== Optional Features ====
-- We implemented a convenient graphical feature to find the shortest path between two nodes by passing the 'from' and 'to' right in the frame of the map, making it a much better user experience (don't have to re-run the program to find a new shortest path)
-- We also implemented a dark mode feature for users who prefer dark mode that can be used by pressing on the toggle button.

 ==== Runtime Analysis ====
 Dijakstra's Algorithm runs in O(V+E) in worst case scenario.
 Where V is the number of vertices and E is the number of Edges.